ljanyst/peroxide/README.md

 peroxide
 ========

+⚠ **Warning**: This software has not been thoroughly reviewed for security.
+You should only use it if you know what you're doing.
+I strongly advise against running it on the open Internet.

 Peroxide is a fork of the [ProtonMail bridge][1].
 Its goal is to be much like [Hydroxide][2] except with as much re-use of the upstream code as possible.
 The re-use ensures that the upstream changes to the service APIs can be merged in as